Wall Stud Calculator

 Openings, Corners & Tees

 Each door or window adds king and jack studs and removes common studs under the span.
 Windows also need cripples below the sill.
-Framing corners and tee posts provide backing for drywall—your corner type changes how many extra studs you’ll need.
+Corners and tees provide backing for drywall—choose which wall ends are true corners to avoid double-counting when you enter multiple walls.

 Note